taurus-org/taurus/doc/source/users/getting_started.rst

       pip install taurus[NAME_OF_EXTRA]

-- The conda Conda_ package management system may also be used to install most of the required dependencies.
+- The Conda_ package management system may also be used to install most of the required dependencies.

 - The `taurus-test Docker container`_ provides a Docker container (based